 Modeling

 We describe the methods in detail below, but in summary our work flow was to (1) apply Bayesian DFA to climate and biology datasets separately and use model selection tools to identify the best supported model and number of shared trends, (2) apply ‘black swan’ and regime detection methods to detect extreme events and alternating community states, respectively, (3) identify whether the CCE community state was strongly correlated with the climate time series (compare performance of the biology models with/without environmental covariates), and (4) evaluate our skill at making predictions of community state and individual species variables.
+These four steps map on to the four study objectives outlined in the introduction.

 Dynamic Factor Analysis